ddamato/damato.design/components/button/button.md

 ::: audience-designer
 ### Design specifications
 - Horizontal spacing is 1rem (16px), vertical spacing is .5rem (8px).
+This provides a large target area for both cursor targetting and various sizes of tapping instruments.
-- Text is set as all uppercase and bold (700), font-size is decreased slightly (.9em) to counter this emphasis.
+- Text is set as all uppercase and medium weight (500), font-size is decreased slightly (.9em) to counter this emphasis.
 Line-height at 1.5.
 - Borders are always applied, and are set to the background color unless specified.
 This keeps alignment with other buttons which may have a visible border.
 - Border-radius is set at 2px, matching the radius of other containers in the system.
 - Margins are not applied directly to the component's style but are instead dictated by the layout and should adhere to spacing guidelines.